 Metric High-level methodology Absolute emissions: Total greenhouse gas emissions The sum of each company's most recent reported or estimated greenhouse gas emissions attributable to the Fund's investment in the company, where data is available.
 Emissions are attributed evenly across equity and debt investors.
-Reported in tonnes of CO 2 equivalent.
+Reported in tonnes of CO_2 equivalent.
 This methodology was chosen because it is in line with the statutory guidance.
 Emissions intensity: Carbon footprint The total greenhouse gas emissions described above, divided by the value of the invested portfolio in £m, adjusted for data availability.
 Emissions are attributed evenly across equity and debt investors.
-Reported in tonnes of CO_2 equivalent per £1m invested.
+Reported in tonnes of CO 2 equivalent per £1m invested.
 This methodology was chosen because it is in line with the statutory guidance.
 Portfolio alignment: Science-based targets (SBT) The proportion of the portfolio by weight of holdings with science-based targets to reduce their greenhouse gas emissions, demonstrated by a target validated by the Science Based Targets initiative (SBTi) or equivalent.
-This measures the extent to which the Fund's investments are aligned to the Paris Agreement goal of limiting global average temperature rises to 1.5°C. Reported in percentage terms.
+This measures the extent to which the Fund's investments are aligned to the Paris Agreement goals.
+Reported in percentage terms.
 The Trustee chose this "binary target" measure because it is the simplest and most robust of the various portfolio alignment metrics available.
 Data quality The proportion of the portfolio for which greenhouse gas emissions data is reported, estimated or unavailable.
 This approach was chosen because it is in line with the statutory guidance.

-Following review of the metrics data outlined on the following slides, the Trustee engaged with the Fund's managers on areas where it felt there was room for improvement.
-The Trustee was comfortable with the responses received, and noted that data coverage for climate metrics was expected to improve over time.
+As part of year 1 TCFD reporting, following review of the metrics data, the Trustee engaged with the Fund's managers on areas where it felt there was room for improvement.
+The Trustee was comfortable with the responses received and noted that data coverage for climate metrics was expected to improve over time.
+The following improvements in data have been observed as part of year 2 reporting: